$47.62-$59.00 hourly / $8,254.74-$10,226.18 monthly / $99,056.88-$122,714.16 annual

 Recordkeeping procedures

-Capabilities of computer systems, equipment, and software used in providing interpreting services for the deaf
+Capabilities of general and specialized computer systems, equipment, adaptive technology, and software used in providing interpreting services for the Deaf or hard of hearing

 Skill in:

-Conveying the thought, intent, and spirit of a speaker to a deaf/hard of hearing person
+Conveying the thought, intent, and spirit of a speaker to a Deaf or hard of hearing person

-Interpreting/transliterating expressly and receptively, using manual and oral methods of communication for the deaf and hard of hearing
+Interpreting/transliterating expressly and receptively, using manual and oral methods of communication for the Deaf or hard of hearing including signed English and American Sign Language

 Ability to: